artcuddy/project4-cocktail-nerd/README.md

 * As an authenticated website user, I can:

-1. Like/unlike cocktail recipes and view them on a single liked cocktails page.
+1. Like/unlike cocktail recipes and view my liked cocktail recipes on a single liked cocktails page.
 2. Comment on cocktail recipes and give my opinion about the posts.
 3. Delete or edit my previous comments.
-4. Manage my profile by updating my details and user image.
+4. Manage my profile by updating my details and avatar.

 * As a website staffuser, I can: